-- School staff, including the SENCo and class teachers can provide ideas for activities and approaches that can be used at home to support children with special educational needs. - Targets are set and reviewed each term for children on the SEN register and parents are involved in discussions about the targets - Copies of the reviewed Individual Provision Plan (IPP) and the new IPP for the next term are sent home to parents each term, parents are invited to respond with any comments on the IPP
+- School staff, including the SENCo and class teachers can provide ideas for activities and approaches that can be used at home to support children with special educational needs. - Targets are set and reviewed each term for children on the SEN register and parents are involved in discussions about the IPP and targets at parent teacher meetings in the Autumn and Spring terms. - Copies of the reviewed Individual Provision Plan (IPP) and the new IPP for the next term are shared with parents each term in October, February and May.